 It is the greatest challenge in the world because it was given by the greatest person in the world, Jesus Christ.

-It is the greatest challenge in the world because it is backed by the greatest promise in the world: “I — the creator and sustainer and redeemer of all — will be with you to the end of the age.”
+It is the greatest challenge in the world because it is backed by the greatest promise in the world: “I [the creator and sustainer and redeemer of all] am with you always, to the end of the age” (Matthew 28:20).

 It is the greatest challenge in the world because Jesus has given us supernatural power that comes to its fullest enjoyment when actualized in world missions (Acts 1:8).